The Process of Selling a House with an Existing HELOC

 Key Insights

-• When selling a house in Virginia, you must pay off your HELOC, mortgages, and other debt obligations like lines of credit.
+- When selling a house in Virginia, you need to pay off debts such as a HELOC, mortgage, or any lines of credit.

 These findings apply across Virginia, including areas in and around Chester, Richmond, Petersburg, Virginia Beach, and Woodbridge.
 If you need further assistance, please contact us at (804) 215-4004.
 Visit our website to learn more about our company.